Americas Hub

 Collaborators

-Researcher at the Center for Strategic Studies, Oswaldo Cruz Institute.
-Nurse and civel servent at the Universidade Federal do Rio de Janeiro, Brasil
+Researcher at Center for Strategic Studies, Oswaldo Cruz Institute.
+Nurse and civel servant at the Universidade Federal do Rio de Janeiro.

-Senior Researcher in Laboratory for Applied Genomics and Bioinnovations.
-Oswaldo Cruz Institute, Rio de Janeiro, Brasil
+Senior Researcher at Laboratory for Applied Genomics and Bioinnovations.
+Oswaldo Cruz Institute, Rio de Janeiro.

-Collaborators: Professor Marcia Chame – Fundação Oswaldo Cruz (Fiocruz) and Polina Koriukina – Ugent
+Collaborators: The Centre for Data and Knowledge Integration for Health (CIDACS), Professor Marcia Chame – Fundação Oswaldo Cruz (Fiocruz) and Polina Koriukina – Ugent